Grand Forks, North Dakota: Public transit

 The city maintains a bus system, Cities Area Transit (CAT).
-It has operated since 1926, when it was introduced to replace an earlier trolley system.
+It has operated since 1926, when it was introduced to replace an earlier streetcar system.
 There are 12 bus routes, including night service and service in East Grand Forks.

+Intercity bus service to the city is provided by Jefferson Lines.

 Rail

 The BNSF Railway runs track in several directions in and around the city.
 Amtrak passenger service on the Empire Builder line heads westbound daily at 5:34 am and eastbound daily at 2:10 am.
 The Empire Builder stops at the Grand Forks Amtrak station.

 Air

 Grand Forks International Airport (GFK, KGFK) is served by Delta Air Lines with several daily round trips to Minneapolis-St. Paul International Airport and by Allegiant Air, which operates flights a few times a week to Mesa, Arizona (Phoenix-Gateway), Sanford, Florida (Orlando-Sanford), and Las Vegas, Nevada.
 A passenger terminal completed in 2011 allows more passengers to come through the airport, improves circulation, has a baggage claim and addresses security and safety concerns.
 The airport was a major distribution center for FedEx, which conducts flights daily within the state and northern Minnesota, until FedEx moved its flight operations to Fargo in 2016.
 The airport is one of the busiest in the country, due in large measure to the presence of UND's John D. Odegard School of Aerospace Sciences.